league-curriculum/Microbit-Robot-Rally/classes.md

 Some issues they will have to overcome:

-* Wheelies
+* Wheeliesß
 * Gripping objects
 * Other aspects of the games.

 Give the students a series of challenges that require solving specific problems.

 To encourage students to help other students, make a rule: no one gets to run their robot until 3/4 or all of the class is ready to run their robots.

+## Setup

+Microbits are marked with a colored dot to indicate what program they are running:

+* Red: Joystick
+* Blue: Robot

+Don't mix them up, and don't Reprogram them.
+You should have a second set of unmarked microbits that students can reprogram.